 “Getting things done and having fun” describes the Rotary Club of Central Lawrence.
 Lawrence Central Rotary was formed and chartered in the spring of 2003.
-Lawrence, Kansas currently has two other rotary clubs, the Lawrence Noon Rotary club and the Jayhawk Breakfast Rotary club.
-Both clubs have very large memberships and meet on the western edge of Lawrence.
-Ed and Jerry Samp are brothers who brought their vision of a new rotary group located in historic downtown Lawrence to fruition.
-Our membership is small, approximately 30, but growing.
+Ed and Jerry Samp are brothers who brought their vision of a new Rotary group located in historic downtown Lawrence to fruition.
+Our membership is small, right at 30 members, but growing.

 The Four-Way Test